$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Conclusions

 \section{Conclusions}

 We presented the set of form factors for the $\Lambda_b \to \Lambda_c^{*}$ transitions, accounting for the next-to-next-to-leading $\mathcal{O}(1/m_c^2)$ corrections in the RC and VC limits.
 We determined the IW independent parameters via a fit to the lattice data from \cite{Meinel:2021mdj}.
 The latter compensate for the lack of experimental data for the $\Lambda_b \to \Lambda_c^{*} \ell \nu$ decay process.
 For the fits, we first enacted a $\chi^2$ minimization procedure using the entire lattice dataset and then repeated the process using only the vector and axial form factors to generate predictions for the tensor and pseudo-tensor form factors.
 We discovered a notable agreement with the LQCD data, effectively resolving the previous tension underlined in \cite{Papucci:2021pmj}.
-Our results demonstrates that it is essential to consider next-to-next-to leading order power corrections $\mathcal{O}(1/m_c^2)$ for these processes.

-We stress that our findings are applicable only close to the zero-recoil region.
+Our results demonstrates that it is essential, to agree with the lattice data, to consider next-to-next-to leading order power corrections $\mathcal{O}(1/m_c^2)$ for these processes.
+Furthermore, barring potential lattice issues, these corrections are large and indicate a slow convergence of the series.
+An independent test of both the effective approach and the lattice results will come from either more refined lattice simulations and/or future experiments.
+We further stress that our findings are applicable only close to the zero-recoil region.
 Future experimental measurements and theoretical efforts are needed to access the large-recoil regime which will allow us to fully describe the physics of the $\Lambda_b \to \Lambda_c^{*}$ decay processes.

 1cm {\bf Acknowledgments} .2cm

 We are indebted to Marzia Bordone for suggesting this project and for a fruitful initial collaboration.
 We also thank Stefan Meinel, Gumaro Rendon, Michele Papucci, Dean~J.~Robinson, Michele Della Morte, Benjamin J\"ager and Antonio Rago for comments on the manuscript.
 The work of FS is partially supported by the Carlsberg Foundation, grant CF22-0922.